Which is which: Hemp Seed Oil, Hemp Oil, Hemp Extract and CBD Oil

 CBD Oil, hemp oil and hemp extract are synonyms and will usually mean oil made from hemp flowers or leaves, rich with CBD.
 We say “usually”, because CBD oil could be theoretically made from synthetic CBD or the psychoactive cannabis, instead of hemp.

-So, make sure the product is made from your preferred material before purchasing.
+So, make sure the product is non-psychoactive and made from your preferred material before purchasing.

 The dietary supplement CBD Oil, also called hemp oil or hemp extract